A Complete Guide to Acne Treatments, Scar Types, and Solutions

 How to Prevent Acne and Scars

 Long-term scars after acne are avoided through a healthy regimen and proper treatment.
-This makes it almost impossible to prevent this occurrence, but practicing some preventive measures can greatly reduce the chances and intensity of acne and its accompanying scars.
+This makes it almost impossible to prevent this occurrence, but practising some preventive measures can greatly reduce the chances and intensity of acne and its accompanying scars.
 Below is a detailed guide that sheds more light on protecting yourself from acne and scars.

 Maintain a Consistent Skincare Routine